Particle model for skyrmions in metallic chiral magnets: dynamics, pinning and creep: Applications

 Recent neutron scattering experiments have shown that the skyrmion lattice rotates in the presence of a temperature gradient. \cite{Jonietz2010} The rotation was explained in Refs.~\onlinecite{Everschor11,Everschor12} by using a continuum model.
 Here we show that the rotation can also be explained by using our particle model in Eq. \eqref{eq5}.

 $\mathbf{F}_{ss}=\mathbf{F}_d=0$ in the crystal phase without defects.
-The Hall angle of the skyrmion trajectory is $\tan \theta_{H}=v_y/v_x=-\alpha/\eta$ when the current is along the $x$ direction.
+The Hall angle of the skyrmion trajectory is $\tan \theta_{H}=v_y/v_x=-\alpha$ when the current is along the $x$ direction.
 The damping coefficient, $\alpha$, has two contributions: the Gilbert damping and the dissipation due to the electric field induced by the skyrmion motion \cite{Zang11}.
 The latter contribution is dominant.
 Thus, $\alpha\sim \sigma$, where $\sigma(T)$ is the temperature-dependent conductivity.
 The temperature gradient leads to a spatial variation of the Hall angle that exerts a finite torque on the skyrmion lattice.
 In the absence of pinning, the lattice keeps rotating with a finite angular velocity.
 However, pinning is always present real systems due to the underlying atomic crystal structure that favors one particular orientation of the skyrmion crystal.
 An additional pinning arises from the geometric confinement of finite samples.
 The competition between torque and crystal pinning thus yields to a stationary state in which the skyrmion lattice is rotated by a finite angle.
 The lattice keeps rotating with finite angular velocity for a sufficiently large torque induced by large enough currents and/or temperature gradients.

 We perform numerical simulations of Eq. \eqref{eq5} by modeling the temperature gradient with $\alpha(x)=0.6-0.5(2x-L_x)^2/L_x^2$, where $L_x$ is the length along the $x$ direction.
 The current is also parallel to the $x$ direction and we use a simulation box with aspect ratio $L_x:L_y=2:\sqrt{3}$ and periodic boundary conditions.
 These boundary conditions favor a particular orientation of the principal axis of the skyrmion lattice, which is parallel to the $x$ direction.
 In the stationary state, we find that the skyrmion lattice is rotated by a finite angle relative to the case of zero temperature gradient $\alpha_0=0.1$ [see Fig. \ref{f5}].
+In addition to the rotation, there is a small distortion of the skyrmion lattice.
 Thus the experimental observation can be explained with the particle model in Eq.~\eqref{eq5}.